 As with all social engineering attacks, the best form of prevention is awareness.
 Here’s a couple of tips to prevent CEO Phishing as well as promote workforce communication!

 Train Your Team – With some simple training, your employees can spot signs of a potential threat and respond accordingly.
-Work with your IT head to organise security workshops and make sure you take part too.
+Contact your IT Support Partner to learn more about Security Awareness Training.
+Investing in this could save your business financial and reputational damage if you were to fall foul of a hacker.

 Check how Cyber Aware Your Organisation Is – Click on the button below to try our grader and get your free report!